 “We spend so much effort on precision in diagnosis, yet we have very little precision about treatment,” says Eric Larson, Executive Director and Senior Investigator, Kaiser Permanente Washington Health Research Institute.

-Here’s a shortlist of explanations offered in the excellent 2008 paper, What Ever Happened to N-of-1 Trials?
-Insiders’ Perspectives and a Look to the Future.
+Why?
+The excellent 2008 paper What Ever Happened to N-of-1 Trials?
+Insiders’ Perspectives and a Look to the Future summarizes explanations.

 2) N-of-1 trials require physicians to squeeze another process and script into their already-packed days.
 “Clinicians must explain the idea to their patients, see them regularly throughout the trial, and evaluate the results jointly at the trial’s end. … Taking the time to sell an unfamiliar concept—let alone follow through on the logistics—might be untenable.”

-3) Beyond the pragmatic challenges, N-of-1 trials force physicians out of their “cure-dispenser” role.
+3) Beyond the pragmatic challenges, N-of-1 trials force physicians out of their “cure-dispenser” role, the study noted.
 “While clinicians understand that the practice of medicine involves uncertainty, they are not necessarily comfortable with it.
 Recommending that a patient enroll in an n-of-1 trial acknowledges this uncertainty, suggesting that the physician does not really know what is best.
 It is much easier—and arouses far less cognitive dissonance—to simply write a prescription.”

-As Gordon Guyatt, who pioneered research at McMaster University indicating the empirical superiority of N-of-1 trails, summed up: “[Physicians] tend to have ways that they’ve learned to operate where they’re comfortable, and it’s hard to move outside these ways.
+As Gordon Guyatt, who pioneered research at McMaster University demonstrating the empirical superiority of N-of-1 trails, explains resistance to the n-of-1 innovation: “[Physicians] tend to have ways that they’ve learned to operate where they’re comfortable, and it’s hard to move outside these ways.
 It’s hard to do something extra that’s going to take time, and energy, and initiative.”